tylermenezes/SerialServe/README.markdown

 /read/:port
 -----------
 Opens a request to handle incoming data.
-This request will block until data is recieved, or until it times out.
+This request will block until data is received, or until it times out.
 You should always have at least one open.
 If more than one is open, it will send it to the longest-running connection.

 Read more about this method of push notifications on [the Wikipedia article on Comet](http://en.wikipedia.org/wiki/Comet_(programming)).